Selected from 130+ financial institutions that offer high rates, low fees and accessibility.

 How do I find the best bank for me?

-Ideally, you want to be able to manage all of your finances through one bank.
+Ideally, you’ll want to manage all of your finances through one bank.
 This can simplify your life and increase the likelihood you’ll qualify for loyalty rewards and discounts.
 To find the best bank for you consider the following:

 Online vs in person.
 While most traditional banks offer the ability to bank online and through a mobile app, those who favor an intuitive digital banking experience will likely be best suited with a digital bank.
 If you prefer in-person banking, look at banks with a large national presence and ATM network.
-If you’d rather keep your banking fully online, look at digital banks.
-But if you prefer a mix of both, look at online banks.
+If you prefer a mix of both, look at online banks.

 Fee structure.
-If you’re primarily interested in keeping your fees to a minimum, the best bank might be a credit union.
+If you want to keep your fees to a minimum, the best bank might be a credit union.
 Credit unions don’t need to charge fees for everything, largely because they don’t have the costs of keeping shareholders happy like bigger banks do.
 Many banks also provide low- or zero-fee accounts — but the requirements tend to be more specific, while credit unions typically offer them more broadly.

 Reputation.
 Check customer reviews and ratings to get a sense of a bank’s reputation.
 Ask friends and family if they’ve used the bank before and be mindful of any red flags.